 The point in the video that struck me the most is this: the thing we struggle with is the thing that was enforced in our childhood.
 The endless meal planning and alarm setting of our parents for our internal body clock schedule has backfired.
 As a mom and wife, I can tell you that feeding a family and keeping them on schedule is a job in itself!
 Keeping children fed and rested not only helps their healthy growth, but it also helps with the attitude and overall flow of the day.
 Anyone who has dealt with an overtired, hungry child knows nothing good will come of it!
 This also applies to adults, though the behavior is not as excusable.
 The term hangry (hungry-angry!) comes to mind.

-What I see going on here is a lack of discipline.
 The act of throwing off the parental schedule when we reach adulthood in an “I can do what I want now” attitude has come around to show its true face.
 The face of love.
 Most of the discipline we learn as children that we don’t understand or want to follow through with is an act of love by the parent.
 The tortuous vegetable eating and hours of fighting over homework were not fun for them, trust me.
 They enforced those things because they knew you needed to eat well and learn certain lessons to function in the world.

 Now, that being said, as a Mom who has to enforce bedtime and schedules to keep my children functioning, I myself have a hard time getting to bed on time.
 Yep.
 I agree with Fr.
 Mike when it comes to wanting to relish in the few moments of free time I have to myself and put off tomorrow for as long as possible.
 SO, what will I do for this new year?
 I think a good goal will be disciplining myself to make sure everything is ready for the next day by a certain time, and getting myself ready, mind, body and spirit for the rest and gifts that the Lord wishes for me to have.